-The work in Tansen began as a result of the visit of ornithologist Dr Robert Flemming (author of "Birds of Nepal"), his physician wife Dr Bethel Flemming and their family and Dr Carl Friedericks and his family in the winter of 1951 –1952.
+The work in Tansen began as a result of the visit of ornithologist Dr Robert Fleming (author of "Birds of Nepal"), his physician wife Dr Bethel Fleming and their family and Dr Carl Friedericks and his family in the winter of 1951 –1952.
 During their visit to Tansen they examined and treated patients and even performed a bladder stone operation!

 The local people invited them to come back and establish a hospital, and by 1954 permission was given for the newly formed United Mission to Nepal to start health work in the Kathmandu valley and Tansen.
 Dr Carl Friedericks initially opened a clinic in rented accommodation in the bazaar as the work grew land was granted in the Bhusaldanda area just east of the bazaar to build a hospital.